ee538/final-project-txia0604/README.md

 **TravellingTrojan_3opt() :** 71ms(case 1), 109ms(case 2), 26901ms(case 3)

 For the first two functions, it has short runtime because both of them have a low time complexity(O(n)).
-The other two functions have some insteresting problem which I would like to spend time to analyze.
+The other two functions have some interesting problem which I would like to spend time to analyze.

-The first problem is the extraordinary long run time in the function **CalculateShortestPath():**, both these two test case has nearly 200s run time.
-I has two hypotheses in this part.
+The first problem is the extraordinary long run time in the function **CalculateShortestPath()**, both these two test cases have nearly 200s run time.
+I have two hypotheses in this part.
 The first hypothesis is the limitation of my hardware.
 I run and test this project on the Ubuntu system which is in a virtual machine.
 When I set this system, I haven't given this virtual machine a high parameter because I don't want to make it affect other software's behavior on my computer.
-Thus I has this hypothesis that the limitation of my coding environment may cause the long run time.
+Thus, I have this hypothesis that the limitation of my coding environment may cause the long run time.

 My second hypothesis is the time complexity of the Bellman-Ford algorithm.
-In my function, I use three loop to iteratively update the d map and path map.
-In principle, the first loop will run n times, and the other two loop are only checking incomg edges, which makes the time complexity is O(n * (Sum(all incoming edges))) = O(n * m).
-However, I think that my function may have some unnecessary part that makes the 2nd or 3nd loop run the whole n times.
+In my function, I use three loops to iteratively update the d map and path map.
+In principle, the first loop will run n times, and the other two loops are only checking incoming edges, which makes the time complexity is O(n * (Sum(all incoming edges))) = O(n * m).
+However, I think that my function may have some unnecessary part that makes the 2nd or 3rd loop run the whole n times.
 It makes the real time complexity become O(n^2 * m) or even O(n^3) and extraordinary increasing the run time of this function.

 The other problem I am focus on is the long run time of **TravellingTrojan_3opt() :** function in a big number of input points.
 Although I know the runtime of 3-opt method is O(n^3), which will be a bit longer than 2-opt method, it is abnormal that real run time of 3-opt method is longer than Brute Force method whose time complexity is O(n!).
 My hypothesis in this problem is that I may create too much branch in the 3-opt method.
 I use a recursive helper function to generate new routes and find the solution.
-Because 3-opt method has 7 different reconnecting methods, I creat branch for different methods.
-Although I have combine 3 of them which can be think as 2-opt swap, there are still 5 branch in a single recursive function.
+Because 3-opt method has 7 different reconnecting methods, I create branch for different methods.
+Although I have combined 3 of them which can be think as 2-opt swap, there are still 5 branches in a single recursive function.
 I think that it will severely increasing the runtime of the function.

-Above all, I think that I have learnt a lot from this project such as how to using c++ to program in a practical field, how to use different algorithms to solve problems.
+Above all, I think that I have learnt a lot from this project such as how to use c++ to program in a practical field, how to use different algorithms to solve problems.
 In addition, I also have some future plan related to programming field.
 For example, one of my main problems in this project is the extraordinary long run time in some function.
 It is necessary for me to know the complexity in a higher level and know how to optimize the time complexity of a programme.

 ## Modified final video